WP Simple Pay Blog

 • Include captivating images throughout your site.
 As humans, we’re stimulated by visuals.
 They help us connect with causes and organizations.

-If you build a donation experience that matches your audience’s expectations, makes them feel comfortable, and drives them to take action, your website will become your most valuable fundraising tool.
+If you build a donation experience that matches your audience’s expectations, makes them feel comfortable, and drives them to take action, your site will become your most valuable fundraising tool.

 Start Accepting Payments Today